 While many municipalities are leading the way in diverting organics from landfills for use in composting, some jurisdictions are facing challenges in marketing the resulting compost.
 As greenspace managers, municipal governments are in a position to address these challenges by applying compost on their own lands.

 More information was needed to better understand current municipal uses of compost in greenspaces and the related barriers and opportunities to use.
 The department therefore conducted an online municipal survey in the fall of 2012.
-Thirty-two municipalities responded, representing 70 per cent of Alberta's population.
+Thirty-two municipalities responded, representing 70% of Alberta's population.

 Key findings include:

 - Only about one third of respondents used compost in their greenspaces.

 - Over half of respondents planned to construct new greenspaces in the next two years.

 - Over one third of municipalities regularly used compost but few had formal municipal council decisions or operational policies supporting these practices.

-- Twenty-five per cent of respondents reported encountering problems or barriers regarding the use of compost in their operations.
+- 25% of respondents reported encountering problems or barriers regarding the use of compost in their operations.

 For more information, see the report on survey results Municipal Compost Use in Alberta: A Report on Survey Results.